Salient Issue

 Fairtrade utilises a variety of tools to prevent and mitigate1 discrimination.
 The Fairtrade Standards are one of the tools and include many requirements regarding non-discrimination:

 • Prohibition of discrimination.
 The Standards prohibit discrimination in recruitment, remuneration, promotion, termination, allocation of work and training, trade union affiliation, committee/cooperative membership, and other activities.
 This applies to workers employed indirectly via subcontractors as well.
-The Standards remind farmer organisations and plantation of the typical grounds for discrimination, including gender, ethnic origin, trade union participation and HIV/AIDS status, building on ILO Conventions2.
+The Standards highlight to farmer organisations and plantations2 the typical grounds for discrimination, including gender, ethnic origin, trade union participation and HIV/AIDS status, building on ILO Conventions3.

 • Suitable work for all.
 Potentially hazardous work, such as the application of pesticides, must not be required of children under the age of 18, pregnant or nursing women, persons with chronic, hepatic, renal or respiratory diseases, or persons with incapacitating mental conditions.
 Where a change of work is necessary, Fairtrade Standards require that the person is offered alternative work.